saiema/ICEBAR/README.md

  * `icebar.globaltrustedtests=false`: a trusted test generated from a candidate that includes untrusted tests will be used globaly when this property is     set to `true`, otherwise it will use these tests locally.
  * `icebar.updatescopefromoracle=true`: when `true`, ARepair scope will be updated from the maximum scope used in the oracle (when `false`, this will         only be done for initial tests).

-_The rest of the properties are either no longer used or only used for debugging purposes_
+_The rest of the properties are either no longer used or only used for debugging purposes (from version `2.11.3` and above, these other properties are no longer present)._

 ## ICEBAR's output